 Sign In

-How to eat a well-balanced diet to control your blood pressure
+How to manage your diet to control your blood pressure:

-The Dietary Approaches to Stop Hypertension (DASH) diet is a balanced eating pattern that promotes a healthy cardiovascular system, and has been shown to lower blood pressure and cholesterol.
-The diet contains foods that are rich in potassium, calcium and magnesium - nutrients that help control blood pressure.
+The Dietary Approaches to Stop Hypertension (DASH) diet is a balanced way of eating that can lower blood pressure and cholesterol.

 What does the DASH diet include?

-• Limiting foods that are high in saturated fat (e.g. fatty meats, full-fat dairy products and tropical oils such as coconut, palm kernel and palm oil)
+• Limiting foods that are high in saturated fat (e.g. fatty meats, full-fat dairy products and tropical oils such as coconut, palm kernel, palm oils)

 • Limiting sugar-sweetened beverages, food and snacks